javisantana/javisantana.com/_fastdata/40-things-I-learned-about-data.md

 [Why SQLite succeeded as a database](https://changelog.com/podcast/201) If you don't fall in love with SQLite after hearing this podcast you are not human :)

+## 39. Future of data

+This post is different, it's about the things I'd like to see in a few years about data from the technical point of view.

+Data systems closer to how video games work.
+In video games, everything is real-time and fast and everything is designed to work in that way.

+A standard way to share data between systems.
+And that shouldn't be JSON :).
+AVRO or Arrow maybe are good ones.
+But I'm just talking about formats, but the full protocol.
+I hope we get to a point where a CDC-like system is standardized so any data system can sync with another one reliably.

+Developer-friendly data systems.
+Most of what we have today is meant to be managed by systems people.
+It does not mean "simple", developers are not dumb, but the abstraction level should be higher.
+For example, as a developer, I want to be able to control the tiered storage, move data seamlessly, in an atomic way, and with clear numbers about performance and costs.
+I don't need to know about S3, HDD, SDD, networking or distributed transactions.

+Distributed and decentralized data storage systems (like IPFS or BitTorrent)

+More CRDT based systems.
+The previous point and this one is the perfect combination: distributed, local-friendly and being able to keep track of every single change, not a just a snapshot.

+Specific hardware to query large amounts of data effectively.
+The systems today are really expensive and inefficient, I wish we have had the same innovations as custom hardware to mine bitcoin.